 Yes, he was.
 Francis and Raymond Lull in the 1200's were two of the few people in the middle of that bloody Crusade period who tried to witness to the Muslims.
 Francis actually went to Egypt and met with the Sultan and talked to him about Christ.
 Lull gave 40 years of his life to evangelizing the Muslims and wound up being martyred at age 80.

-William Carey [ more info ] went 7 years before he had his first convert in India.
+William Carey went 7 years before he had his first convert in India.
 Adoniram Judson worked in Burma for almost the same period of time before he had his first convert.

-Or what about Anskar, the Apostle of the North, who gave his life to preaching the gospel to the Vikings without any long-lasting results?
+Or what about Ansgar, the Apostle of the North, who gave his life to preaching the gospel to the Vikings without any long-lasting results?

 What about missionaries to East Africa who in the early 1800's shipped their goods to Africa in coffins because most of them knew they most likely would be struck down during their first term by disease or unfriendly natives?

-What about Jim Eliot, Nate Saint and those five others who were martyred on a sandy beach in South America as they made the first attempts to reach the Auca Indians with the gospel?
+What about Jim Elliot, Nate Saint and those three others who were martyred on a Amazon tributary sandbar in South America as they made the first attempts to reach the Waorani Indians with the gospel?

 I stand in awe of these pioneer missionaries.
 Many of them died without seeing great results.
 Yet, many of the outposts they planted eventually flourished as the gospel took root in culture after culture.